 Business Applications and Space Solutions (BASS) is dedicated to the development of sustainable businesses, services and applications that make use of space assets, for implementation across all market sectors ranging from agriculture to transport and from energy to finance.
 It offers co-funding for product and service development, supports access to private finance, and includes ESA’s national and regional network of Business Incubation Centres (ESA BICs), Innovation Brokers and Applications Ambassadors.

-- Future Preparations (previously ARTES 1 Preparatory) is dedicated to strategic analysis, market analysis, technology and system feasibility studies and to the support of satellite communication standards.
+Future Preparation is dedicated to strategic and market analysis, technology and system feasibility studies and the support of satellite communication standards.

 Besides industry, TIA also works in conjunction with other public entities such as national space agencies and agencies of the European Union.
 For example, TIA is cooperating with Eurocontrol and the European Civil Aviation Authorities to develop communications capability for future European Air Traffic Management, as part of the Single European Skies ATM Research programme (SESAR).

 Strategic priorities within ARTES are organised into cross-cutting Strategic Programme Lines which make use of the programme structures above.
 Three priorities are identified in the 2020-22 programme: